boltops-tools/terraspace-docs/backend-config/statefile-approaches.md

 ## A statefile per module

 The finest-grain approach is to have a statefile per module.
-So instead of deploying stacks, which groups related modules together, we choose to deploy each module individually only.
+So instead of deploying stacks, which groups related modules together, we choose to deploy each module individually.
 While terraspace does allow you to deploy a module on a one-off basis, it's really meant to be used for convenient quick testing.
 You deploy a module the pretty much the same way as a stack.
 Terraspace will create a different statefile for that specific module.

 The `:build_dir` above includes the name of the "type_dir", which is either modules or stacks.
 So if you happened to deploy a module from `app/modules/instance`, the statefile would expand out from